Old batteries become new storage units

 Second-life battery energy storage systems make a valuable contribution to resource protection.
 By reusing old batteries, encore extends their service life so that fewer primary raw materials are needed.
 This means less mining of non-renewable raw materials such as lithium, nickel and cobalt, which are needed for the production of new battery energy storage systems.

-In an initial pilot project, our start-up is buying old batteries from a car manufacturer and refurbishing them. encore takes care of the entire process, from dismantling the battery packs and producing the storage modules to installing, operating and maintaining the battery storage systems.
-The transportation of materials from around Europe to encore's production sites in Germany is primarily handled by our logistics subsidiary DB Schenker, and also by DB Cargo Logistics.
+To build the second-life battery storages, the start-up buys old batteries from a car manufacturer and refurbishing them. encore takes care of the entire process, from dismantling the battery packs and producing the storage modules to installing, operating and maintaining the battery storage systems.
+The transportation of materials to encore's production sites in Germany is handled by DB Cargo Logistics.
 The first such battery storage was commissioned in July 2022 at the EUREF-Campus site in Berlin, where it is part of the Micro Smart Grid, a smart power grid linking various energy sources, consumers and energy storage systems.
 All told, 24 battery modules from six electric vehicles were installed there.

 In addition to using electric-vehicle batteries from external manufacturers, encore also plans to use batteries from DB's own electric vehicle pool in the future, thus giving them a second life.